Computer Usage Company

-Computer Usage Company (CUC) (1955–1986), sometimes called Computer Usage Corporation, was the first independent company to market computer software.
+Computer Usage Company (CUC) (1955–1986), sometimes called Computer Usage Corporation, was the first independent company to market custom software programming services.

 History

 CUC is generally considered the first company to develop software independently and to have pioneered the field of programming services.

 Before this time, software was developed either by the users of the computers, or by the few commercial computer vendors.

 Computer Usage Company (CUC) was founded in March 1955 by Elmer C. Kubie (1926–2004) and John W. Sheldon.
 They had formerly worked together at IBM, and planned to offer services to help develop computer programs.
 The initial investment of US$40,000 supported the founders and a staff of five.
 The first offices were located in New York City.

 CUC's first project was a program written for California Research Corporation to simulate the flow of oil.

 On October 3, 1955, Computer Usage Company, Inc., was incorporated in Delaware.
 George R. Trimble Jr. became Corporate Technical Director in February 1956 after work on the IBM 650.
 Trimble headed a project to computerize the air traffic control system of the Federal Aviation Administration.
 This work was done at the National Aviation Facilities Experimental Center in New Jersey.

 In 1959 an office in Washington, DC was opened, since CUC had business with the US Navy.

 In April 1960 the company had an initial public offering of stock shares, and grew to three managers, 37 mathematicians, 6 physicists, and 3 engineers.

 Later in 1960 CUC established a division to sell computer time and in Spring 1961 opened an office in Los Angeles.

 Cuthbert Hurd joined the company as chairman in 1962, a former division director from IBM.

 The FAA was planning to use the IBM 9020 model of the new IBM System/360, so contracted with CUC to develop a compiler for the JOVIAL computer language.
 The compiler was first developed on a simulator using the IBM 7030 before actual hardware was available.

 In early 1964, CUC developed software used by CBS Television to track the election results.
 Sheldon left later in 1964.

 Another major contract was to implement part of IBM's first time-sharing system, TSS/360.
 CUC was asked to manage the TSS project, as it was seen as losing ground to competitors in time-sharing.
 Realizing that performance would never meet expectations, CUC declined.